Talking 'Bout Our Generations

 • Personality traits: Disciplined, detail-oriented, loyal and respectful

-• Challenges: Used to a hierarchal organizational structure in workplace, may not respond to horizontal structure
+• Challenges: Used to a hierarchical organizational structure in workplace, may not respond to horizontal structure

 • Preferred contact method: Phone calls